Updated: Jul 19, 2022

 Makeup is important

-If you are a man or a woman make up can make or break you cosplay.
+Regardless of your gender, makeup can make or break your cosplay.
 If your character doesn't wear makeup in the traditional sense such as face paint or a scare, it's still a good idea to do minimal natural look.
 You will want to make your face smooth and hide any blemishes for your cosplay.
 Regarding what makeup you should use, I recommend using waterproof mascara and eyeliner.
 Setting powder or spray on the facial makeup.
 All-day lipstick.
 You will be at the convention all day, and most likely sweating.
 The best makeup for cosplay is stage makeup since you will be taking picture or preforming or doing a panel. *Brand recommendations at the bottom

 Bring a survival kit

 Going to conventions is a fun and exciting but accidents do happen.
-You cosplay may rip, or your accessories may break.
+Your cosplay may rip, or your accessories may break.
 Your makeup smudges and smears.
-You may spill on yourself and you cosplay is stained.
+You may spill on yourself and your cosplay may stain.
 It is important to bring a survival kit in case something happens.
 For example, a sewing kit, makeup bag, stain remover stick, safety pins, hair pins, tape, Advil and band-aids.
 By packing some essentials with you to the convention you can do a quick fix in case anything happens.